 A student transferring from the MASc to the MEng must complete the Assignment of Project Supervisor form and submit it to the ECE GSC Chair.

 The ECE Department allows students to register only for one term at a time.
+Registration must be completed on-line through the RMC student portal.

 The current registration form will be found on the RMCC College Management Information Services page under the Documents and Forms module.
 A student’s registration form will be forwarded to the Registrar’s office only if it conforms to a previously approved program of study (see above).